ideasman42/curve-fit-nd/readme.rst

   - Circle fit: which accurately fits the curve to a circle.
   - Offset fit: which uses the offset of the curve to calculate handle length.
+- Re-fitting, an alternate, a more computationally intensive method for knot placement which initializes the curve as a dense curve
+  (where every point is a knot), then iteratively removing knots which give the least error, some further adjustments are made after this to avoid local-maximums giving skewed results.
+  This also has the advantage that it can be used to detect corners.

 Source Code Layout